-Thirty-day all-cause mortality is largely related to cardiovascular complications, particularly myocardial infarctions (MI)5,6,.
+Thirty-day all-cause mortality is largely related to cardiovascular complications, particularly myocardial infarctions (MI)5,6.
 About 12% of surgical inpatients more than 45 years of age have an infarction, usually within the initial 3 postoperative days7.
-Patients who survived MI will stay in hospital longer, suffer long term adverse effects and reduced life expectancy.
+Patients who survived MI will stay longer in hospital, suffer long term adverse effects and reduced life expectancy.

 Life-threatening complications are usually preceded by abnormalities in vital signs that occur minutes to hours earlier8.
 Vital signs are usually obtained in regular wards at 4-6-hour intervals.
 In a clinician and patient-blinded prospective observational cohort, it was recently shown that ward hypotension is common, profound, and prolonged – and nearly always missed9.
 Identification of even subtle changes in basic vital signs will allow clinicians to detect deterioration well before serious adverse events occur.
 Consequent clinical interventions will in turn prevent complications, or at least moderate their severity.

 There is no technology today that allows frequent monitoring of blood pressure in a manner that is well-tolerated by patients and is low cost.

 Sensifree’s affordable, patient-friendly, and easy to use method for non-invasive continuous BP (cNIBP) monitoring, offers a great value in the treatment of postoperative patients, as they go through the various stages of their admission and recovery.
 Our roadmap includes adding additional vital signs to provide the care team a fuller picture of the patient’s condition.
 These will include SpO2, respiration rate and heart rate.